Tirailleurs du Po: Battle of Königsberg

 Though the French had been beaten, the Russians were in a dire situation and severely hindered by their losses.
 They were therefore forced to withdraw and leave Königsberg open, though the Prussians felt different.
-Anton Wilhelm von L'Estocq's Corps had escaped from the battle mostly in-tact, but like the Prussian Army which had fought Napoleon the previous year, it was badly lead, suffered from a lock of staff, and was extremely old-fashioned.
+Anton Wilhelm von L'Estocq's Corps had escaped from the battle mostly intact, but like the Prussian Army which had fought Napoleon the previous year, it was badly lead, suffered from a lock of staff, and was extremely old-fashioned.

 L'Estocq's Corps therefore retired to Königsberg and prepared for a siege while a combined Anglo-Russo-Swedish would assist, or at least that was the plan.
-On 14 June, IV Corps along with the 2nd Cuirassier, 3rd Dragoon, and Light Cavlary Divisions of Murat's Cavalry Reserve joined IV Corps (minus St Hilaire's 1st Division) near Königsberg and began to siege the city.
+On 14 June, IV Corps along with the 2nd Cuirassier, 3rd Dragoon, and Light Cavalry Divisions of Murat's Cavalry Reserve joined IV Corps (minus St Hilaire's 1st Division) near Königsberg and began to siege the city.
 Just one day later the terribly organised Prussian defence crumbled, with historian Digby Smith describing the Prussian conduct as "appalling".

 The French losses were known, but light, while Prussian losses totalled around 300 killed, wounded, and captured.
 This would be the last major pitched battle the Tirailleurs were engaged in during the campaign.